aosp-mirror/platform_external_sqlite/README-upgrade.md

 The upgrade steps are:

 *   Select a version for the upgrade.
+Note the year it was released by sqlite.org.
 *   Find the autoconf amalgamation tarball.
 For release 3.42.0, the URL is [sqlite-autoconf-3420000.tar.gz](https://sqlite.org/2023/sqlite-autoconf-3420000.tar.gz).
 *   Change to the directory `external/sqlite` in the workspace.
 *   Run the script `UPDATE-SOURCE.bash`.
 This script is executable.
-The arguments are the tarball URL and the version.
+The arguments are the sqlite release year and the version.
 Invoke the script without arguments for an example.

 `UPDATE-SOURCE.bash` may fail if the Android patch cannot be applied cleanly.
 If this happens, correct the patch failures by hand and rebuild the Android patch file.
 Use the script `REBUILD-ANDROID-PATCH.bash` to rebuild the patch file.
+This script takes the same arguments as `UPDATE-SOURCE.bash`.
 Then rerun `UPDATE-SOURCE.bash`.
 It is important that `UPDATE-SOURCE.bash` run without errors.

 ## LICENSE